The C++ Standard Library (STL, Standard Template Library) is a set of tools defined in the C++ language standard.

 }

-This avoids name conflicts if your project or an external library defines something similar.
+This avoids naming conflicts if your project or any external library defines something similar.

-Another option is to use the statement using namespace std;, which eliminates the need to write std:: repeatedly
+Another option is to use the using namespace std; statement, which eliminates the need to write std:: repeatedly

 #include <iostream>